nocomplexity/FreeAndOpenMachineLearning/ml-challenges.rst

 Machine learning is only as good as the data used for training.
 So too often machine learning applications are biased based.
 This is is a consequence of the used input.

-In general almost all development time is spend on data related tasks.
+In general almost all development time is spent on data related tasks.
 E.g. prepare data to be used as training data and manual classification.

 Data is selecting is expensive and complex since often privacy aspects are involved.